-Because they feel overwhelmed.
-This week I read an article about a mail carrier in Philadelphia who resigned after leaving dozens of bins of undelivered letters on the side of the road, and another one addressing the growing epidemic of disappearing workers in the workplace.
+Recently, a mail carrier in Philadelphia resigned in the middle of his shift by leaving dozens of bins filled with undelivered letters on the side of the road.
+Workers are literally disappearing quietly from their jobs without even speaking with their managers.
 Ghosting is no longer isolated to intimate relationships.

 Why Does Ghosting Upset Us So Much?

 When someone goes silent, it’s unsettling.
 “It presents unknowns, and we hate unknowns,” says Currie.
 “First, we make assumptions.
 We assume things about what the other person is thinking, what we may have done to cause them to disconnect from us, or what might be going on in their life.
 Then, we make a judgement around those assumptions.
 We determine we’ve done something wrong, or that they’ve intentionally tried to hurt us.
 And finally, we have a reaction.
 Depending on your go-to coping strategy, this may be self-hatred, anger, or self-development.”

 And the trouble is, this assume-judge-react loop keeps us feeling vulnerable and defensive, and it can carry over into our other relationships.

 Is Ghosting Ever Okay?

 Most people I’ve talked with about this topic believe there’s no excuse for ghosting.
 Disappearing is hurtful and it only takes a few seconds to send a text message.
 But there are some who defend the practice.
 In another article featured on Medium, one author writes that she believes we aren’t entitled to anyone’s attention or time, and that we’re only entitled to things we have mutually agreed upon.